 Double Sided Lacing

-Using two flat shoelaces on top of each other, or using a single shoelace with different colors on the front and back, will alternate those colors up the shoe.
+Two flat shoelaces on top of each other, or one shoelace with different colors on the front and back, will alternate those colors up the shoe.

 • Start with two different colored flat shoelaces, each the correct length for that shoe.

 • Hold both flat shoelaces together to resemble a double-thickness, double-sided shoelace.

 • Using that double-sided shoelace, lace the shoe normally as per Criss Cross Lacing.
 At each set of eyelets, folding the laces carefully will alternate the color that sits uppermost.

 • At the top of the shoe, once again hold the two ends at each side together as though they are one double-thickness shoelace and tie a regular Shoelace Knot.